Credit Agricole in talks to hand Greek bank to Alpha

 In addition Credit Agricole would subscribe to 150 million euros in convertible bonds to be issued by Alpha Bank, which would become Greece's No. 2 bank after National Bank (NBGr.AT) if exclusive talks underway result in a final agreement, said Paris Mantzavras, an analyst at Pantelakis Securities.

-He said the fact that Emporiki is fully recapitalized would strengthen the new entity.
+He said the fact that Emporiki is fully recapitalised would strengthen the new entity.

-"Alpha Bank had the lowest capital needs compared to other Greek lenders and with the acquisition of Emporiki, which is fully recapitalized, it can cover a big part of its funding needs on its own and remain in the private sector," he said.

 Alpha, now Greece's third biggest bank, has so far received 2 billion euros from Greece's bank support fund, the Hellenic Financial Stability Fund (HFSF).